-In November 2023, the FASB issued Accounting Standards Update, or ASU, No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
-This ASU looks to provide improvements to the segment disclosure by providing users with more decision-useful information about reportable segments in a public entity.
+In November 2023, the FASB issued Accounting Standards Update or ASU, ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
+This Disclosures ("ASU2023-07").
+ASU 2023-07 looks to provide improvements to the segment disclosure by providing users with more decision-useful information about reportable segments in a public entity.
 The main provisions require a company to disclose, on an annual and interim basis, significant expenses included within each reported measure of segment profit or loss, an amount for other segment items by reportable segment and a description of its composition.
-The ASU is to be applied retrospectively to all prior periods presented in the financial statements with an effective date for all public entities for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+The ASU2023-07 is to be applied retrospectively to all prior periods presented in the financial statements with an effective date for all public entities for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
-The Company is currently evaluating the impact of this ASU.
+The Company is currently evaluating does not expect the impact of this ASU. adopting ASU 2023-07 to be material on its consolidated financial statements.